Anna Leonowens: Canada and Germany

 On her way back to Canada, she met her son Louis again, after nineteen years of separation.
-He had returned to Siam in 1881, having had become an officer in the Siamese royal cavalry and a teak trader.
+He had returned to Siam in 1881, having become an officer in the Siamese royal cavalry and a teak trader.
 From his marriage to Caroline Knox — a daughter of Sir Thomas George Knox, the British consul-general in Bangkok, and his Thai wife, Prang Yen— he had two children, aged two and five years.
 After the death of his wife, he entrusted them to his mother, who took them with her to Canada, while Louis returned to Siam.

 Anna Leonowens met Chulalongkorn again when both visited London in 1897, thirty years after she had left Siam.
 During this audience, the king took the opportunity to express his thanks in person, but he also voiced his dismay at the inaccuracies in Leonowens's books.
 According to Leonowens's granddaughter Anna Fyshe, who had accompanied her, the king asked, "Why did you write such a wicked book about my father King Mongkut?
 You know that you have made him utterly ridiculous".
 In response, according to Fyshe, Leonowens insisted that she had written "the whole truth" and that Mongkut had indeed been "a ridiculous and a cruel, wicked man".
 With her granddaughter Anna, Leonowens stayed in Leipzig, Germany, until 1901.
 She studied Sanskrit and classical Indian literature with the renowned Indology professor Ernst Windisch of Leipzig University, while her granddaughter studied piano at the Royal Conservatory of Music.